rrwick/Bandage/README.md

   2. Open a terminal in the OGDF directory
   3. Create the Makefile: `./makeMakefile.sh`
   4. Compile the library: `make`
-5. Download the Clewview code from GitHub: `git clone https://github.com/rrwick/Clewview`
+5. Download the Bandage code from GitHub: `git clone https://github.com/rrwick/Bandage.git`
-6. Ensure that the Clewview directory and the OGDF directory are stored in the same parent directory
+6. Ensure that the Bandage directory and the OGDF directory are stored in the same parent directory
-7. Open a terminal in the Clewview directory
+7. Open a terminal in the Bandage directory
 8. Run qmake to generate a Makefile: `/usr/local/opt/qt5/bin/qmake`
   * Depending on how Qt was installed, qmake may be located elsewhere.
 9. Build the program: `make`
   * On earlier versions of OS X, the build may fail.
-If so, remove this line from the Clewview.pro file, `CONFIG += C++11`, run qmake again and then make again.
+If so, remove this line from the Bandage.pro file, `CONFIG += C++11`, run qmake again and then make again.
-10. `Clewview` should now be an application bundle.
+10. `Bandage` should now be an application bundle.
 11. Optionally, copy the program into the 'Applications' folder.
 12. Optionally, delete the built OGDF library.

 ### Windows

-Building Clewview in Windows is more challenging than in Linux or OS X, but it can be done.
+Building Bandage in Windows is more challenging than in Linux or OS X, but it can be done.
 If you would like to, feel free to contact me (Ryan) at rrwick@gmail.com and I'll do my best to help you out!

 ## Usage